KelkooGroup/theGardener/documentation/Admin/Configure.md

 Settings on the _application.conf_ can be adapted to context of the instance :

 Key                     | Usage
 ----------------------- | -------------
 application.windowTitle | Title displayed at the user browser window application.faviconSrc  | Source of the favicon displayed in the user browser window.
 Should be a *.png*.
 application.logoSrc     | Source of the main logo displayed at the top left in the header.
-Should be transparent with only white color. application.title       | Title displayed under the main logo on the header.
+Should be transparent with only white color. application.title       | Title displayed under the main logo on the header. color.dark  | Color for titles color.main  | Color for the header color.light | Color for the left menu